SMS Zrinyi (1870): Construction and early career

 In mid-January 1872, the active squadron was reorganized.
 The old screw frigate joined the unit on 13 January and the ironclad relieved Habsburg.
 On 15 January, the united squadron, consisting of Lissa—the flagship—Zrinyi, Novara, Dandolo, and Hum, sailed from Pola to the Dalmatian islands for tactical training exercises.
 The squadron soon began to disperse, and on 9 February Zrinyi was detached to return to Pola, where modifications were made to make her suitable to host Archduke Johann on a visit to Piraeus, Greece.
 She later sailed and arrived there on 14 March.
 She completed her mission there by 26 March, when she rejoined the active squadron, which had been sent to the eastern Mediterranean.
 She thereafter cruised with Lissa and Hum on patrols in the Greek and Ottoman islands in the region.
 Zrinyi spent the month of May in Alexandria in Ottoman Egypt.

 The active squadron had left the area by mid-July to carry out tactical training off the island of Corfu, Greece, beginning on 16 July.
 The ships then sailed to visit Messina on Sicily from 21 to 29 July, followed by a visit at Palermo, Italy on 3 August.
-Zrinyi and the rest of the squadron remained there through 12 August for repairs to Lissas engines.
+Zrinyi and the rest of the squadron remained there through 12 August for repairs to Lissa's engines.
 The ships got underway again that day, bound for Goletta in Tunisia.
 There, the crews held celebrations for Kaiser Franz Joseph's birthday.
 Zrinyi and the rest of the squadron left Tunisia on 23 August and sailed back to Corfu, arriving there on 28 August.
 The ships went on a cruise in the eastern Mediterranean on 10 September.
 On 19 September, the ships stopped in Larnaca on Cyprus; they had moved to Agria by 27 September, and then back to Smyrna two days later.
 In early October, the ships received orders to return to Pola.
 By early December, they had arrived in the Fasana Channel, where the ships were placed in reserve.